 Olive oil is a classic for a reason!
 A high-quality EVOO will infuse your vegetables with delicious flavor and keep them from sticking to the dish.
 Grapeseed or avocado oil also works very well for roast vegetables.

-One of the best ways to keep your roast vegetables crispy is to avoid crowding the pan.
-You can always use two or even three pans to roast in order to avoid overlap!
+- One of the best ways to keep your roast vegetables with crispy edges is to avoid crowding the pan.
+You can always use two or even three pans to roast to avoid overlap!
 We recommend keeping vegetables with similar cooking times on the same pan.
-When the vegetables are touching it creates moist pockets that steam, rather than roast, the insides of the vegetables.
+When the vegetables are touching, it creates moist pockets that steam, rather than roast, the insides of the vegetables.

 Don’t forget to toss your vegetables halfway through their time in the oven!
 This ensures that you’re cooking everything evenly and no one side is getting burnt while another remains soft.